tellspec-rafael/microservices/README.md

 ```
 You can also define the number of threads in each worker in the docker-compose.yaml file.

-## Logging ##
+## Architecture ##
+### Router ###

+The router container will receive all the requests from the clients, his job is to do a fairly distribution of the workload.
+Is based on the request-reply broker of the ZMQ guide: http://zguide.zeromq.org/page:all#Shared-Queue-DEALER-and-ROUTER-sockets

+### Worker ###

+### Logger ###
-Logger container work as a log sink, it pulls the logs from the workers and write to a rotative log file.
+The logger container work as a log sink, it pulls the logs from the workers and write to a rotative log file.
 It uses: https://github.com/natefinch/lumberjack for rotative logging.
 Logging options:
 ```